WORKSHOP-EPSI-NANTES-I2-GROUPE9/api-prediction/README.md

 > predicts whether a sentence is negative or not

+## Prerequisites

+- Add a model file (.h5) into /src/
+- Add a tokenizer file into /src/

 ## Run

-Before, try to add a model file into /src/
 ```sh
 python ./server.py
 ```